lucaong/cubdb/README.md

 `CubDB` is an embedded key-value database written in the Elixir language.
 It runs locally, it is schema-less, and backed by a single file.

+Head to the [API reference](https://hexdocs.pm/cubdb/CubDB.html) for usage details.

+## Features

-Both keys and values can be any arbitrary Elixir (or Erlang) term.
+  - Both keys and values can be any arbitrary Elixir (or Erlang) term.

-The most relevant features offered by `CubDB` are:

   - Simple `get`, `put`, and `delete` operations

-  - Arbitrary selection of entries and transformation of the result with `select`
+  - Arbitrary selection and transformation of entries with `select`

   - Atomic multiple updates with `get_and_update_multi`

   - Concurrent read operations, that do not block nor are blocked by writes

+  - Sudden shtdowns won't corrupt the database or break atomicity

+  - Manual or automatic compaction to optimize space usage

-The `CubDB` database file uses an immutable data structure that guaratees robustness to data corruption, as entries are never changed in-place.
-It also makes read operations consistent, even while write operations are being performed concurrently, as ranges of entries are selected on immutable snapshots.
+To ensure consistency, performance, and robustness to data corruption, `CubDB` database file uses an append-only, immutable B-tree data structure.
+Entries are never changed in-place, and read operations are performend on immutable snapshots.